ironhack-labs/lab-financial-data-graphing/readme.md

 As you can see in the image above, the Y-axis will represent the bitcoin value, while the X-axis will represent the date of each value.

-We are going to use Axios to make the AJAX Request, so we have to import Axios through it's CDN.
+We are going to use Axios to make the AJAX Request, so we have to import Axios through it"s CDN.

 **Tasks**